oddbird/oddleventy/content/blog/2026/anchor-overflow.md

 ## Overriding the defaults

 But these are just the default values, and you can choose to override them.
 I haven't seen compelling use cases for this, but I'm guessing someone will come up with a use case.
 I'm guessing `stretch` will be the most useful override.

 <inline-demo>
   <template shadowrootmode="open">
    <style>
     ::-webkit-slider-thumb { anchor-name: --thumb; }
-    [part="label"]{ position-anchor: --thumb; }
+    [part="label"]{ position-anchor: --thumb; position-area: block-start; }
   </style>
-  <style part="editable-style" contenteditable>[part="label"]{
+  <style part="editable-style" contenteditable>div {
   align-self: stretch;
 }</style>
     <input type="range" part="slider"></input>